CodeYourFuture/syllabus/docs/js-core-3/week-2/lesson.md

 :::note Exercise

-In Slack post answers to the following
+In Slack post answers to the following:

 - What can HTTP headers contain?
 - What is the purpose of status codes?